anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 ### 6.3.2 Platform Access

 #### 6.3.2.1 Identity Security
 The [OpenStack Identity service (Keystone)](https://docs.openstack.org/security-guide/identity.html) provides identity, token, catalog, and policy services for use specifically by services in the OpenStack family.
 Identity service is organized as a group of internal services exposed on one or many endpoints.
-Many of these services are used in a combined fashion by the front end.
+Many of these services are used in a combined fashion by the front end (sec.sys.006).

 OpenStack Keystone can work with an Identity service that your enterprise may already have, such as LDAP with Active Directory.
 In those cases, the recommendation is to integrate Keystone with the cloud provider's Identity Services.